xlevine/Crop/README.md

 # Mapping Land Surface at 500m resolution using MODIS datasets

-I.  First, we map MODIS vegetation for any given geographical unit (County or State).
-To do so, you need to follow the following recipe:
+To map MODIS vegetation for any given geographical unit (County or State) you need to follow the following recipe:

-1. download read_modis.py and read_hdf_file.py in this code respository to your local working directory
+1. download read_modis.py and read_hdf_file.py in this code respository to your local working directory.

 2. download MODIS tiles for a dataset of interest (see instructions at the end of this tutorial).

 3. fix all hardcoded paths to fit your local directory tree structure.

-4. open a Python3 prompt
+4. open a Python3 prompt.

-5. in the prompt: "import read_modis" (this script load when all required packages are installed: matplotlib, numpy, pandas, shapely, json, cartopy, pyhdf.SD)
+5. in the prompt: "import read_modis" (this script load when all required packages are installed: matplotlib, numpy, pandas, shapely, json, cartopy, pyhdf.SD).

-6. in the prompt: "from read_modis import map_landuse_2D"
+6. in the prompt: "from read_modis import map_landuse_2D".

 7. in the prompt: "map_landuse_2D(year,location)" .
 Both inputs are strings (e.g. year='2017'); the location string either refers to the FIPS code of the county (e.g '06037' for Los Angeles county) or the State ID (e.g. 'CA' for California).